QuentinRa/blog.quentinra.dev/maths/probabilities/jp/bi-variate.md

 * $|A|=1$ because we have (1,1)
 * so we have $1/36$

-Finally, you should check and confirm that the sum of all probabilities is equals to **1**.
+Finally, you should check and confirm that the sum of all probabilities is **1**.